nodejs/node/GOVERNANCE.md

 ## CTC Membership

 CTC seats are not time-limited.
 There is no fixed size of the CTC.
-However, the expected target is between 6 and 12, to ensure adequate coverage of important areas of expertise, balanced with the ability to make decisions efficiently.
+The CTC should be of such a size as to ensure adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.

 There is no specific set of requirements or qualifications for CTC membership beyond these rules.